PatilSwapni1/PatilSwapni1/README.md

 ### Hi there 👋, Swapnil Patil
-#### Design and Developmet
+#### Design and Development

 I'm Swapnil from Mumbai, and I do Design and Development.
-I really enjoy learning languages and frameworks like React and React Native, as well as work in WordPress.
-I also enjoy ui, ux, and design in general.
+I enjoy learning languages and frameworks like React and React Native and working in WordPress.
+I also enjoy UI, UX, and design in general.

 Skills: REACT / JS / HTML / CSS / Python / SQL Workbench